expliot-framework/expliot/docs/development/new-plugin.rst

 - ``email``: Plugin author's email ID
 - ``ref``: A *list* containing one or more reference or source URLs containing either the exploit details or relevant information used as the basis of the plugin.
-- ``category``: The category of the plugin defined by TCategory's protocol, interface and action.
+- ``category``: The category of the plugin defined by TCategory's technology, interface and action.
 For more details look at TCategory implementation in ``test.py``.
 - ``target``: The (vulnerable) target of the Plugin defined by name, version and